 The GLRC has collaborated on several different projects and with several other environmental organizations in efforts relating to water quality improvements, recreational opportunities, pollution prevention and regional water resource management.

-The GLRC has led the way in developing many of the program documents, reports, educational and other materials used by the individual communities in addressing the requirements of MDEQ’s 2006 through 2013 General Permits and its 2013 to Current Individual MS4 NPDES Permits.
+The GLRC has led the way in developing many of the program documents, reports, educational and other materials used by the individual communities in addressing the requirements of MDEQ’s 2006 through 2013 General Permits and its 2015 and current 2020 Individual MS4 NPDES Permits.

 Report Environmental Pollution Emergencies